fbpx

 What you can do about pests in your organic garden?

-Anyone wondering about what is organic gardening will likely have questions about organic methods of pest control.
+Anyone wondering about what organic gardening is will likely have questions about organic methods of pest control.
 Non-chemical methods of pest control are used in organic gardening, including floating row covers and sticky traps to keep out flying pests and plant stem collars to deter ground pests.

 If insects must be sprayed, there are many recipes for homemade pesticide sprays with ingredients like vinegar, hydrogen peroxide, and castile soap which can safer for use around the garden than some of the chemical sprays available.
 If you do purchase a pest-control product, look for the OMRI-approved label to indicate it is safe for organic use.